kwdi/kwdi/README.md

 - Self-driven, creative and always willing to take initiatives.

 ---
-- I am currently working at \</salt> as a Fullstack Developer
+- I am currently working at Atlas Copco as a Software Engineer
 ---

 | Main Tech     | Web Stack       |